Frequently asked questions about liposuction

 What is the price of liposuction?

-It varies from 3000€ to 6500€ depending on the number of areas to be treated and the quantity of fat to be removed.
-To learn more about our rates, please visit our dedicated page.
+The price of liposuction ranges from €3500 to €8500, depending on the number of areas to be treated and the amount of fat to be removed.
+To find out more about our prices, consult our price list.

 Which anesthesia for liposuction?